-It’s a bit of an adjustment to taking up residence in downtown Manhattan when you’re used to the lush green landscape of Southwestern Canada.
+It’s a bit of an adjustment to take up residence in downtown Manhattan when you’re used to the lush green landscape of Southwestern Canada.
 Hailing from Vancouver, British Columbia, the owners of this apartment wanted a slice of the city that never sleeps but with a bit of a ‘green’ touch they were accustomed to.
 Calling on Stadt Architecture to turn their ideas to reality, what this New York apartment may lack in square footage it certainly makes up in creative custom details and designer considerations.

 Stadt Architecture started up in 2016 and while they are relatively new on New York’s architecture scene, they have been increasingly recognised for their work.
 For each project they set out to provide their clients with a tailored, sophisticated yet attainable design vision that is in tune with its location — in this case, downtown Manhattan.